Snorby/snorby/README.md

 ## License

+* Note: The snorby source code is 100% free and open source however we use highcharts for metrics and reporting.
+Please make sure you review the [highcharts]('http://www.highcharts.com) licensing in detail [here]('http://www.highcharts.com/license').
+The below license only applies to snorby source code which can be identified with the below license in each file.

 Snorby - All About Simplicity.

 Copyright (c) 2010 Dustin Willis Webber (dustin.webber at gmail.com)

-This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 2 of the License, or (at your option) any later version.
+Snorby is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 2 of the License, or (at your option) any later version.